PranavBawgikar/streamlit-bg-remover/README.md

 %%writefile app.py
 ```

-3. use the following command to obtain your IPv4 address, which will serve as the tunnel password:
+3. the following command retrieves your external IP address using wget.

 ```bash
 !wget -q -O - ipv4.icanhazip.com
 ```

-3. after obtaining the IPv4 address, run the following command to set up a tunnel and access the streamlit app on the web:
+3. after obtaining the external IP, run the following command to set up a tunnel and access the streamlit app on the web:

 ```bash
 streamlit run app.py & npx localtunnel --port 8501
 ```

-4. the command will provide a URL. open that URL in your web browser and enter the IPv4 address as the tunnel password to access the streamlit app on the web.
+4.   `npx localtunnel --port 8501` uses `npx localtunnel` to expose the locally running streamlit app to the internet. the app is hosted on port 8501, and localtunnel provides a public URL through which the app can be accessed. the command will provide a URL. open that URL in your web browser and paste your external IP as the tunnel password to access the streamlit app on the web.

 ## contributing